shubhamsatyam54/amazon-scraping-for-Credicxo/README.md

 Most of the links are were not working.
 First I used request library for finding Error 404 through response code but both the link working/non-working the response code was 503.
 So i had to use Try-Except block to find out not working links.
 As it will give error if anyone of the attributes is missing, and in page not found one every element is missing.

 I had sorted the data according to country for the use.Lastly I have created a batch of 100 urls so that i can calculate the runtime.

+I will also give a try to the Catchpa solver